MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/topology/delegating-administrative-control.md

 description: ""
 ---

-# Delegating administrative control of Skype for Business Server
+# Delegate administrative control of Skype for Business Server

 In Skype for Business Server, administrative tasks are delegated to users by using the role-based access control (RBAC) feature.
 When you install Skype for Business Server, a number of RBAC roles are created for you.
 These roles correspond to universal security groups in Active Directory Domain Services.
 For example, the RBAC role CsHelpDesk corresponds to the CsHelpDesk group found in the Users container in Active Directory Domain Services.
 In addition, each RBAC role is associated with a set of Skype for Business Server  Windows PowerShell cmdlets.
 These cmdlets represent the tasks that can be carried out by users who have been assigned the given RBAC role.
 For example, the CsHelpDesk role has been assigned the Lock-CsClientPin and UnlockCsClientPin cmdlets.
 That means users who have been assigned the CsHelpDesk role can lock and unlock user PIN numbers.
 However, the CsHelpDesk role has not been assigned the New-CsVoicePolicy cmdlet.
 That means that users who have been assigned the CsHelpDesk role cannot create new voice policies.